Below are some commonly-asked questions about KnowBe4's ADI feature. If you don't see the answer you need, submit a ticket to our support team.

 Answer: ADI will allow you to manage your user list in KnowBe4 through Active Directory.
 Changes to your AD will be reflected in your KnowBe4 console at each sync, meaning if users are archived in AD, they will be archived in KnowBe4.
 Additionally, user information can be automatically pulled into the KnowBe4 console which will allow you the benefit of using placeholders for user information in your phishing campaigns.

-Question: What is your encryption method for the data that gets transferred between the ADI tool and KnowBe4 servers?
-How is this data protected once it is on your servers?
+2) Question: What is your encryption method for the data that gets transferred between the ADI tool and KnowBe4 servers, and how is my user data protected on your servers

 Answer: We use HTTPS/SSL for the data that gets transferred between the ADI tool and our servers.
 We use LDAP/LDAPS to communicate between your domain controller and our ADI tool.
 By default, your tool will utilize LDAP unless you enable SSL at the time you are setting up the ADI tool.
 To enable SSL, you MUST already have LDAPS enabled.
 More details on that can be found here.